LIBERATING FOOTBALL TRAVEL

 Annan Online has a handy database of local hotels and B&Bs.

-Best choice for the travelling football fan is the Corner House Hotel, not least because it’s nearest to the ground and the most popular pre-match sports bar.
-Smart, family-run and modernised not too long ago, it contains 18 en-suite rooms and a busy coffeebar, all set behind an authentically historic sandstone façade from the 1800s.
+Best choice for the travelling football fan is the Corner House Hotel, not least because it’s nearest to the ground and a popular pre-match sports bar.
+Smart, family-run and modern, it contains 18 en-suite rooms and a busy coffee bar, all set behind an authentically historic sandstone façade from the 1800s.

 Halfway between Annan and Lockerbie, the Ecclefechan Hotel in the small, quiet settlement of Ecclefechan dates back to the 1730s and is ideally suited to a relaxing weekend of golf, hiking and fishing.
-Nearby at Carlyle’s Monument, the hourly 383 bus runs into Annan 25mins away, Mon-Sat daytimes only.
+Nearby stands a monument to Thomas Carlyle, the literary giant born here.